tkatz123/sales-forecasting-predictions/README.md

 - Open `06_app.R`

-- Select `Run App` in the top right of the code window.
+- Select `Run App` in the top right of the code window

 ---